 Check out Personal Capital’s new Planning feature, a free financial tool that allows you to run various financial scenarios to make sure your retirement and child’s college savings is on track.
 They use your real income and expenses to help ensure the scenarios are as realistic as possible.

 Once you’re done inputting your planned saving and timeline, Personal Capital with run thousands of algorithms to suggest what’s the best financial path for you.
 You can then compare two financial scenarios (old one vs. new one) to get a clearer picture.
 Just link up your accounts.

 There’s no rewind button in life.
-Therefore, it’s best to plan for your financial future as meticulously as possible and end up with a little too much, than too little!
-I’ve been using their free tools since 2012 to analyze my investments and I’ve seen my net worth skyrocket since.
+Therefore, it’s best to plan for your financial future as meticulously as possible.
+It’s better to end up with a little too much, than too little!